The giant sauntered toward the city gate. “Come.”

 “I’m not sick.”

 He put me back on the ground.
-“Ready to trade?”
+“Are you ready to trade?”

 I was enjoying the ride on his shoulders.